soilwater/fieldcaster/fieldcaster_v0.2/docs/documentation.md

 ## 6. To-Do List

 - [ ] Add figure showing ET partitioning
+- [ ] Add figure of cumulative yield probability
 - [ ] Add table in documentation with soil physical properties for each soil textural class
 - [ ] Add table in documentation with crop stages in terms of thermal units for common crops and maturity groups (e.g. wheat, soybeans, corn)
-- [ ] Add two curated datasets for winter crops and two curated datasets for summer crops containing sporadic observations of rootzone soil moisture and canopy cover
+- [ ] Add curated datasets for winter and summer crops containing periodic observations of rootzone soil moisture and canopy cover.
+This datasets could be used to calibrate the model and provide new users a starting point.

 ## 7. Model Implementation